 In-class activities: Activities will occur in-class, and when they do occur and a permanent product is collected they will be worth 2 points.

-(If you miss the class for the activity, you may request an alternate activity within 7 days of the class.
-The alternate activity will be a 1 page, single-spaced review of a journal article.
-Email Dr. Dallery for the article.)
+If you miss the class for the activity, you may request an alternate activity within 7 days of the class.
+The alternate activity will be a 1-page, single-spaced review of a journal article.
+Email Dr. Jimenez-Gomez for the article.
+It is your responsibility to email Dr. Jimenez-Gomez if you are absent.
+The summary will be due 7 days after you make the request (by 11:59pm).